mm6/ethereum-lab3-hardhat/README.md

 **Learning Objectives:**

+In this Lab we are working with the MetaMask wallet and Hardhat.

 In Part A, we will work **without a smart contract**.
 We will start the Hardhat network in its own shell and interact with the shell via the MetaMask wallet.
 Part A illustrates client server computing and a simple decentralized payment system.